Popemobile: Usage by Benedict XVI

-The popemobile most often used by Pope Benedict XVI when traveling abroad was a modified Mercedes-Benz M-Class sport utility vehicle with a special glass-enclosed room that had its own oxygen supply built into the back of the vehicle.
-The Pope enters through a rear door and ascends several steps.
-He then sits in a chair made from white leather with gold trim which is then elevated into the glass room by a hydraulic lift, allowing the Pope to be more easily seen.
+The Popemobile most often used by Pope Benedict XVI when traveling abroad was a modified Mercedes-Benz M-Class sport utility vehicle, with a special glass-enclosed room that had its own oxygen supply built into the back of the vehicle.
+To enter the vehicle, Benedict would proceed through a rear door and ascend several steps.
+He then sat in a chair made from white leather with gold trim, elevated into the glass room by a hydraulic lift which aided his visibility.
 In addition to the driver, there is room for one passenger (usually a security agent) in the front of the vehicle.
 The glass-enclosed rear of the vehicle also has room for two papal aides, who can sit in the area in front of the Pope's elevated chair.
 The vehicle includes bulletproof glass windows and skylights and is made from reinforced armour plating, security features designed to withstand explosives under or around it.
-At 2011 prices, the popemobile cost approximately £345,000.
+At 2011 prices, the vehicle cost approximately £345,000.

-On June 6, 2007, a German man tried to jump into Benedict XVI's uncovered popemobile as the pontiff began his general audience.
-The Pope was not hurt and did not even appear to notice that the man had jumped over the protective barrier in the square and had grabbed onto the white Fiat popemobile as it passed.
+On June 6, 2007, a German man tried to jump into Benedict XVI's uncovered vehicle as the pontiff began his general audience.
+The Pope was not hurt and did not even appear to notice that the man had jumped over the protective barrier in the square and had grabbed onto the white Fiat the pope was in as it passed.
 At least eight security officers trailed the vehicle as it moved slowly through the square.
 They subsequently grabbed the man and wrestled him to the ground, before he was interrogated by Vatican police.